thanos-io/thanos/docs/components/query-frontend.md

                                  execute in parallel, it should be greater than 0 when query-range.response-cache-config is
                                  configured.
-      --query-range.split-min-horizontal-shards=0
-                                 Split queries in at least this amount of vertical shards, only when query duration is below query-range.max-split-interval.
-      --query-range.split-threshold=0
-                                 Split query range requests which duration are over this threshold.
-Using this parameter is not allowed with query-range.split-interval.
-                                 One should also set
-                                 query-range.split-min-horizontal-shards to a
-                                 value greater than 1 to enable splitting.
       --request.logging-config=<content>
                                  Alternative to 'request.logging-config-file'
                                  flag (mutually exclusive).
 Content of YAML file